chrisbag/backend-test-events/README.md

 - here is the documentation for the dummy google calendar dummy api (it is protected by api token) : https://github.com/chrisbag/google-events-dummy
 - bear in mind that the bunji and google events models are slightly different
 - to simplify approach, ignore timzeones
-- feel free to add any required fields to the Bunji event or user models
+- feel free to add any required fields to the Bunji event or user models but do not modify existing fields

-## Functionnalité minimale attendues
+- events will have to be associated to the correct users.
+- you are free to refactor, modify the project structure accordingly
+- please add any relevant documentataion

+## Acceptation Criteria

 1. Synchronize Bunji events with Google Calendar